 If your organization runs multiple portfolios and not just multiple projects, then BigPicture Enterprise is the edition to go.
 At SoftwarePlant, we have always been committed to supporting managers at all levels.
 However, with the current version 8 of BigPicture, the Overview module (formerly Program manager) has become more portfolio-oriented than it was up until BigPicture 7.

 The new Overview is not only drillable from the portfolio to product/project level, but it also reports on the progress of projects, products, portfolios, and even the entire organization – note the top, root/Home row.
-The thing is that with the regular BigPicture, even version 8, since you are limited to three Box types, you cannot group projects into portfolios.

 Therefore, BigPicture Enterprise is more rightful if ‘Bird’s-eye view’, ‘Single Source of Truth’, and ‘PPM’ terms are in circulation across your organization.